locoframework/loco-js/README.md

 };

 const loco = init({
+  // (optional) Loco-JS uses Authorization header in all XHR requests if provided
+  authorizationHeader: "Bearer XXX",

   // (optional) assign a consumer if you want to send and receive messages through WebSockets
   cable: createConsumer(),